Jerome Haywood

-Jerome Haywood (born June 7, 1978) is a former Canadian football defensive tackle.
-He most recently played for the Edmonton Eskimos of the Canadian Football League.
+Jerome Haywood (born June 7, 1978) is an American former professional Canadian football defensive tackle.
+He most recently played for the Edmonton Eskimos of the Canadian Football League (CFL).
 He was signed as an undrafted free agent by the Ottawa Renegades in 2002.
 He played college football at San Diego State.

 Haywood was also a member of the Winnipeg Blue Bombers and Montreal Alouettes.

+Haywood attended Castle Park High School in Chula Vista, California, where he starred in football, wrestling, and track and field.